Australia has formally told Brown it intends to consider refusing his visa application

 “People need to understand – if you are going to commit domestic violence and then you want to travel around the world, there are going to be countries that say to you, ‘You cannot come in because you are not of the character that we expect in Australia,’” Minister for Women Michaelia Cash said Thursday.

-"I'm clearly not going to preempt a decision by the minister, however I can assure you what my strong recommendation would be," Cash said after mentioning she had in her previous job as assistant minister for immigration prevented an unidentified sportsman from coming to Australia because of his domestic violence record.
+Cash said in her previous job as assistant minister for immigration she had prevented an unidentified sportsman from coming to Australia because of his domestic violence convictions.

 “Speaking out against Chris Brown has nothing to do with pop music, and everything to do with men’s violence against women,” the petition page says.